 At the end of the current fiscal year, the District's governmental funds reported a total fund balance of \$14,112,065.
-The Water Supply Fund has a fund balance of \$7,333,575, the Conservation Fund has a fund balance of \$3,348,352 and the Mitigation Fund has a fund balance of \$3,430,138.
+The Water Supply Fund has a fund balance of \$7,333,575, the Conservation Fund has a fund balance of \$3.348.352 and the Mitigation Fund has a fund balance of \$3.430.138.

 During the current fiscal year, the fund balance of the District's Water Supply Fund increased \$6,421,128, the Conservation Fund increased \$1,449,586 and the Mitigation Fund increased \$1,384,944.
 The increase in the Water Supply Fund is due to revenues and other financing sources exceeding expenditures primarily due to project reimbursements for the Pure Water Monterey Project.
-The increase in the Conservation Fund is due to revenues and other financing expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to revenues and other financing sources exceeding expenditures primarily due to an allocation fund is due to revenue.
+The increase in the Conservation Fund is due to revenues and other financing sources exceeding expenditures primarily due to resumption of the User Fee paid by Cal-Am rate payers.
+The increase in the Mitigation Fund is due to revenues and other financing sources exceeding expenditures primarily due to an allocation of the property tax revenue.